-With deductibles growing by the year, out-of-pocket costs increasing, and the cost of most medical procedures rising, healthcare consumers are falling behind in terms of being able to manage the costs of routine health care coverage.
-Many are struggling between buying health insurance and putting away money into emergency savings plans.
-Still others are more apt to spend money on tangible consumer goods and worry about health concerns later.
+With deductibles growing by the year, out-of-pocket costs increasing, and the cost of most medical procedures rising, many healthcare consumers are finding that they're unable to manage the costs of routine health care.
+People are struggling between buying health insurance and putting money into savings plans or even toward other requisite expenses.

 The High Cost of Routine Medical Care